What are the Keys to Consistently Great Tasting BBQ?

 You can always experiment around with mixes of oils, acids, and spices to get the taste you prefer.
 This takes a lot of your valuable time up when you could have your meat already on the grill cooking.

 WARNING: Using marinades can cause some real serious problems if they are not handled right.
-Here is a list of some of the problems you could have.
+Here is a list of some of the problems you could have:

-1. Use extreme care when you use tenderizers, vinegar, and citrus juices.
+1. Use extreme care when you tenderizers, vinegar, and citrus juices.
 If left on the meat too long, they can cause the meat to become mushy.

 2. Do not use aluminum pans when you marinade.
 The acids in the marinade can react with the aluminum and cause a serious problem.
 Always use a glass dish or a large plastic bag to marinade your meat.

-3. Perhaps the biggest problem; do not reuse any of the marinade again once you have let your meat sit in it unless you take the marinade and boil it first.
+3. Perhaps the biggest problem; do not reuse any or the marinade again once you have let your meat sit in it unless you take the marinade and boil it first.
 Chances are the meat you just marinated has left bacteria from the meat in the marinade and this bacteria can cause severe sickness.
 Always throw out any marinade you have used when you are finished.

 6. Marinades have a tendency to burn very easily on the outside of your meat.
 This creates an unpleasant taste and color to your meat.